 Cancer.
-Imagine having a mass of cells inside your body that grows uncontrollably, is programmed to never naturally die, can travel through your lymphatic system and take root in places other than where it appeared, and can only be stopped by surgically removing it, bombarding it with radiation or subjecting your entire body to rather poisonous drugs.
+Imagine having a mass of cells inside your body that grows uncontrollably, a malfunction in its genetic programming makes it never naturally die, can travel through your lymphatic system and take root in places other than where it appeared, and can only be stopped by surgically removing it, bombarding it with radiation or subjecting your entire body to rather poisonous drugs.
 Stuff of nightmares, it is.

 Even more so if the cancer has gone out of control before being discovered.
 Think of this: your body has started to rot before you die, and it was too late when you realized this.
 Now the only treatments available (if not too late) are just as horrible and invasive as the disease, with a high rate of mortality and probably less parts of your body.
 If you survive, you have to be careful because cancer can spread through your body — any part of it.
 A good number of cancers are asymptomatic in their early stages, or mimic the symptoms of other illnesses.
 Meaning that for a good number of people, by the time they realize something's wrong it may already be too late.
 There's a reason why everybody is always encouraging people to get periodical examination, people...